How to Create a Raydium Liquidity Pool on Solana

 - Mismatched quote token versus audience expectations (SOL vs USDC).

-- Too little liquidity—high slippage and a poor first impression.
+- Too little liquidity—high slippage and a poor first impression for larger swaps.

 - Confusing minting with pooling—tokens and pools are separate steps.

-- Assuming pools stabilize price—they improve execution against a curve, not eliminate market risk.
+- Assuming pools stabilize price—they implement a curve for swaps, not eliminate market risk.

 Raydium Pool Launch Checklist